 Though I might hate to admit it, there was a time I felt isolated and alone.
 I am not even sure how it happened.
 As a young man, I made the decision to leave the support of my family and friends to move to a larger city.
 It was the right decision to make, but it was also a part of the problem.

-Regardless of where we live on this planet, at a certain age, we pull away from our families to assert a greater degree of freedom and autonomy in our lives.
+Regardless of where we live on this planet, at a certain age, we pull away from our families to assert a higher degree of freedom and autonomy in our lives.
 At that particular time of life, I definitely had more concern for myself than I had empathy for others, also part of my problem.
 In retrospect, I could have made the transition to my new home more palatable for everyone.

 That is, demonstrating more concern for family and friends would have likely also made things easier for me, but I just didn’t realize it at the time.
 Extreme self-care then is not only about how well we treat ourselves.
 It includes caring for those closest to us, for when they are hurt, we will feel it too.